3 Step-by-Step Hardwood Floor Repairs

 Clean dust from the sanded repair with a tack cloth and odorless mineral spirits, as outlined above.

 Fill the damaged area with a professional, solvent-based wood filler rated for stain.
-Most common varieties are water-based and will not harden well enough to maintain the repair.
+The most common varieties are water-based and will not harden well enough to maintain the repair.
 Ask your paint specialist for help in finding the right product.

 Restore the color and finish as outlined above to complete the repair.